 Amazon Marketplace Web Service (Amazon MWS) is a comprehensive library of APIs that enable companies that sell products through Amazon to integrate their in-house application software for product listings, orders, payments, fulfillment, and reporting with Amazon's services.
 By integrating in-house apps and processes with Amazon's retail network, businesses can grow their markets, cut operational costs, accelerate responsiveness to customers, and improve their bottom line.
 To learn about Progent's development consulting for Amazon Marketplace Web Service, refer to Amazon Marketplace Web Service (MWS) Development and Integration Consulting.

-Progent's Google Cloud Platform (GCP) integration consultants offer affordable remote and on-premises support to assist businesses to move all or part of their critical IT resources to Google Cloud Platform (GCP).
-This can save time and equipment expense and allow the use of Google's cutting edge AI and machine learning tools.
-Progent can help you with every phase of Google Cloud Platform integration including requirements analysis, preparedness assessment, system design, pilot testing, configuration, administration, performance optimization, software license management, backup/restore mechanisms, and security and compliance.
+Progent's Google Cloud Platform (GCP) integration consultants can provide affordable remote and on-premises support to assist companies of any size to migrate any portion of their critical network infrastructure to Google Cloud Platform (GCP).
+This can save time and hardware expense and enable access to Google's state-of-the-art machine learning tools.
+Progent can assist you with every phase of Google Cloud Platform integration including requirements analysis, preparedness evaluation, architectural design and review, pilot testing, configuration, administration, performance tuning, licensing management, disaster recovery mechanisms, and security and compliance.